2025 Hamas–Doghmush conflict: Attack

+Aftermath

 Each side of the conflict accused the other for the triggering of the clashes.
-Among the fatalities was also Palestinian journalist Saleh Al-Jafrawi, who was shot while covering the conflict and was found dead in the back of a truck, still wearing his press vest.
+Among the fatalities was also Palestinian journalist Saleh al-Jafrawi, who was shot by Doghmush clan members while covering the conflict and was found dead in the back of a truck, still wearing his press vest.

 Hamas forces reportedly arrested 60 members of the clan, and detained them for interrogation.
 Messages appearing on Hamas-affiliated Telegram channels claimed that among those arrested were informants, collaborators and those involved in the "assassination of several resistance members".

 According to Hamas, the clashes followed the killing of two elite Hamas members and the injuring of five others in an ambush allegedly perpetrated by members of the Doghmush clan, which took the life of the son of Hamas senior commander Basem Naim.
-A senior source in Gaza's Ministry of Interior told Al Jazeera that the Doghmush militia members involved in the clashes had ties to Israel.
+A senior source in Gaza's Ministry of Interior told Al-Jazeera that the Doghmush militia members involved in the clashes had ties to Israel.

 Group leaders deny the connection between the clan and Israel.
 Nizar Doghmush, head of the family in Gaza, acknowledged that during the first months of the war, Israel had contacted him to manage a "humanitarian zone", but stated the family refused involvement with either Israel or Hamas, and indicated that the family then became targets for Israeli bombings and raids in late 2023 as retaliation for his refusal.

 The Doghmush clan accused Hamas of exploiting the ceasefire with Israel to target its members.
-A source from Doghmush said that the clan had taken refuge in the building, which had previously served the Jordanian hospital, after their homes in the al-Sabra neighborhood were destroyed during the Gaza war, and that Hamas sought to evict them in order to establish a new base for its own forces in the area.
+A source from Doghmush said that the clan had taken refuge in the building, which had previously served the Jordanian Hospital, after their homes in the al-Sabra neighborhood were destroyed during the Gaza war, and that Hamas sought to evict them in order to establish a new base for its own forces in the area.